cast: Kurt Russell, Kim Cattrall, Dennis Dun, James Hong, and Victor Wong

 Finally, by engaging Lo Pan in a magical duel of wills (not unlike the climax of The Raven, 1963), Egg defeats the evil forces, helping Wang save his fiancée, and allowing Jack to get his stolen truck back.
 This struggle between devious wisdom and evil lust ultimately brings “order out of chaos” – a resolution in wholly keeping with the themes of defeating monstrous invaders, so typical of Carpenter’s auteur horror thrillers.
 And so, having given the ‘pillars of heaven’ a damn good shaking, Jack moves on.
 He doesn’t get the girl (though Gracie almost proposes to him), in fact he doesn’t even kiss her goodbye.
 Jack must fulfil the strict demands of his role as a Western loner.
 He has weathered three Storms, proving he can handle whatever comes his way.
 In Big Trouble, Jack has paid his dues… yes, “the cheque is in the mail.”

 This long awaited two-disc DVD release features a letterbox version with Dolby digital 4.1 sound plus 11 subtitled languages.
-There's a commentary with director and star (though Russell laughs too much!), scene access in 44 chapters, and neat animated menus.
-Disc two has deleted scenes (46 minutes, though much of this material brackets previously unseen clips with familiar stuff) compiled from poor quality of work-prints and Betamax tapes, making-of featurette (seven minutes), film notes from the original press kit, filmed interview with visual effects supervisor Richard Edlund complete with photo inserts (13 minutes), filmographies of stars and director, interactive reprints of in-depth magazine articles, extensive gallery of photos, three trailers, and a rare music video in which Carpenter sings the film's theme with his band the Coupe de Villes.
+There’s a commentary with director and star (though Russell laughs too much!), scene access in 44 chapters, and neat animated menus.
+Disc Two has deleted scenes (46 minutes, though much of this material brackets previously unseen clips with familiar stuff) compiled from poor quality of work-prints and Betamax tapes, making-of featurette (seven minutes), film notes from the original press kit, filmed interview with visual f/x supervisor Richard Edlund complete with photo inserts (13 minutes), filmographies of stars and director, interactive reprints of in-depth magazine articles, extensive gallery of photos, three trailers, and a rare music video in which Carpenter sings the film’s theme with his band the Coupe de Villes.